"Honestly, it looked like a majestic prehistoric animal."

 The creature was caught on camera by local man Richard Davies who said the squid was still breathing when he found it.
 Davies initially tried to move the specimen back into the water but failed — as it weighed between 440 and 660 pounds.

-According to IFL Science, this is one of the very few recorded sightings of this elusive cephalopod.
+This is one of the very few recorded sightings of this elusive cephalopod.
 Giant squid weren’t seen alive in their natural habitat until 2004.

 It’s currently believed that this car-sized squid hadn’t even reached adulthood yet.